connorzittrauer/CTEC-Demo/ai-information.md

     - 2.3 Middleware logic
     - 2.4 Handler & Middleware Testing

+Sample Prompt:

+## Copilot Workflow
+- **Debugging Tailwind**
+    - I do most of my CSS debugging in the browswer console or by hand in the code, but I found the built-in copilot in VSCode useful for debugging tricky layout/CSS ussues when I could not identify the issue in the browser console.
+        - I would highlight the snippet and prompt at fix
+- Quickly
+- **Rapid TailwingCSS Styling**
+    - While I consulted ChatGPT for boileplate TailwindCSS, I also used *copilot* in vscode to quickly edit CSS to save time.

+## Ollama Workflow

 ## Use Cases

-### 2. Rapid TailwingCSS Stlying
-While I consulted ChatGPT for boileplate TailwindCSS, I also used *copilot* in vscode to quickly edit CSS to save time.
 Example prompt:
 > *"I want to add a one of those icons in my password field that you can click to view the password.
 One of the eye icons."*